 County Durham

 It is gratifying to see fans of Sunderland FC acknowledge their status as residents of County Durham, when many people in the city have forgotten their true county status.
 The flag of County Durham unequivocally sits in the first canton of this supporter flag.
-It’s also found on the below banner borne by supporters of Bishop Auckland and Shildon AFC clubs.
+It’s also found on the below banners borne by supporters of Bishop Auckland, Shildon AFC and Darlington FC clubs.

 Carlise United fans include their county’s flag in circular form on the fourth canton of their flag